SENSAAS/sensaas/README.md

 	python sensaas.py sdf examples/IMATINIB.sdf sdf examples/IMATINIB_mv.sdf slog.txt optim

+Don't worry if you get the following warning from Open3D: "Open3D WARNING KDTreeFlann::SetRawData Failed due to no data.".
+It is observed with conda on 	windows.

 Here, the source file IMATINIB_mv.sdf is aligned (**moved**) on the target file IMATINIB.sdf (**that does not move**).
 The output **tran.txt** contains the transformation matrix allowing the alignment of the source file (result in **Source_tran.sdf**).
 The **slog.txt** file details results with final scores of the aligned molecule (Source) on the last line.
 In the current example, the last line must look like:

 	gfit= 1.000 cfit= 0.999 hfit= 0.996 gfit+hfit= 1.996